southminanmi/A-Martian-ESD-Model/README.md

 model folder: Contains our model parameters

-plot folder: Contains the code to plot the magnetic field
+Matlab folder: Contains the code to plot the magnetic field

 Data files: Due to their large size, data files are not uploaded to GitHub
 # Lisense